Boburmirzo/chatgpt-api-python-sales/README.md

 1. Make sure that [Python](https://www.python.org/downloads/) 3.10 or above installed on your machine.
 2. Download and Install [Pip](https://pip.pypa.io/en/stable/installation/) to manage project packages.
+3. Create an [OpenAI](https://openai.com/) account and generate a new API Key: To access the OpenAI API, you will need to create an API Key.
+You can do this by logging into the [OpenAI website](https://openai.com/product) and navigating to the API Key management page.

 Then, follow the easy steps to install and get started using the sample app.

-1. Create an [OpenAI](https://openai.com/) account and generate new API Key: To access the OpenAI API, you will need to create an API Key.
-You can do this by logging into the [OpenAI website](https://openai.com/product) and navigating to the API Key management page.

 ### Step 1: Clone the repository